faun/brew_bundle/README.md

 Brew Bundle
 ===========

 A replacement for brew bundle that is idempotent.
+This script changes the behavior of `brew bundle` so that it does not exit immediately if a line in the Brewfile causes `homebrew` to exit with a non-zero status.
+It runs all subsequent commands in the Brewfile and returns a list of packages that had errors at the end.

 Installation
 ============